patbeirne/tf/README.md

    returns: Null
 ```

 Simply copies a source file to a destination file.
 Filenames may include folders or . or .. prefixes.
 The destination is overwritten if it exists.
 This function reads-&-writes one line at a time, so it can handle megabyte files.
 Typical speeds are 100kB/sec on an ESP8266.

+**NOTE** this function *only works on text files*.
+Line lengths of up to 4096 work fine on the ESP8266.

 #### cat()